 - such other functions as are conferred or imposed on the NSW Procurement Board by or under the principal Act or any other Act.

-The NSW Procurement Board is subject to the direction and control of the Minister in the exercise of its functions and is able to establish subcommittees and advisory groups to assist the Board.
-The NSW Procurement Board is supported by the Procurement Leadership Group, Industry Advisory Group and procurement category working groups.
+The NSW Procurement Board is able to establish subcommittees and advisory groups to assist the Board to exercise its functions.
+The Board is supported by the Procurement Leadership Group, Construction Leadership Group, ICT and Digital Leadership Group and procurement category management groups.

 Procurement Leadership Group

 The Procurement Leadership Group is the principal advisory group to the Procurement Board on goods and services procurement, excluding construction.
 The group consider and advises the Board on whole-of-government procurement strategies, practices, policies and guidelines relating to the procurement of goods and services.
 A primary purpose of the Procurement Leadership Group is to achieve and maintain consistent approaches to procurement across agencies and senior procurement leadership throughout the government sector.